 Black Rock, in Northwest Buffalo, was, in fact, named after a black rock, says Doreen DeBoth, of the Black Rock Historical Society.
 The rock ledge protruded about 200 feet into the Niagara River.
 The stone was “chert,” a gray/black limestone.
 Before it was cleared to make way for the Erie Canal in 1825, the rock had been used as a native fishing ground, and a landing for the Black Rock Ferry to Canada.
 Remaining strata can be seen along Route 190 in several spots.

 At its 1832 incorporation, the City of Buffalo consisted of five political wards.
 The number of wards expanded with the population; the First Ward remained defined by the neighborhood south of downtown, along the Buffalo River—it was historically populated mainly by working-class, immigrant families.
 When “districts” replaced “wards,” the “old” was added, says Tim Bohen, author of “Against the Grain: the History of Buffalo’s Old First Ward.”

 This area, east of the OFW, earned its moniker because of its inaccessibility.
 Until they were removed in 1992, the only vehicular and pedestrian access to the neighborhood was via one of five bridges.
 The area, about one square mile, can now be reached at grade level.
-Nearby, Solar City, a huge panel manufacturing facility, has replaced the Republic Steel Plant.
+Nearby, Tesla’s manufacturing facility has replaced the Republic Steel Plant.
 Formerly dominated by heavy industry, the area is defined by the Buffalo River to the west and rail lines to the south, west and northwest.